MikaelJG/Give-me-CPP/README.md

 My journey to learn c++, named after God of War's hardest difficulty: Give Me God of War.

+# Content

-It contains notes from :
+In contains notes from:

 Bjarne Stroustrup' [A Tour of C++: The Basics](https://isocpp.org/images/uploads/2-Tour-Basics.pdf)